 Francis and Chuck of FABRIKATE let their music speak for itself.
 The Montréal-based duo, who often sport black masks or disguise themselves in silhouettes, may not have instantly recognizable faces, but that hasn’t kept their unusual sound print from leaving its lasting impression on dancefloors worldwide.
 Their retro-inspired house beats, which evoke memories of the golden age of disco and ’80s action movies alike, have already garnered support from names like Diplo, Oliver Heldens, Don Diablo, and Keys N Krates, just to name a few.
 In 2016, FABRIKATE dropped their synth-laced debut album ‘Bodies’ to rave reviews, and in 2019, their funky, vocal-driven single ‘Love Was Real’ kept the party going.
+They released their new album, 'Made Me Feel' in November 2019.
 These two produce tunes that possess a soulful je ne se quoi, that feels timeless yet fresh, and with each new release they shine brighter — despite their best efforts to hide behind the dark and mysterious personas they’ve created.

 For fans of: Mercer, Soul Clap, Busy P